Multnomah Falls - Wahkeena Falls Loop Hike

 Dog friendly: Yes, leashed dogs are allowed on the trail.

-Basic directions:
+Basic directions

-1. Take the paved trail starting from the base of Multnomah Falls for about 1 mile.
+1. Take the paved trail starting from the base of Multnomah Falls to the top of the falls, about 1 mile.

-8. From the base of Wahkeena Falls, take the Return Trail (#442) about 0.5 miles to return to Multnomah Falls.
+5. From the base of Wahkeena Falls, take the Return Trail (#442) about 0.5 miles to return to Multnomah Falls.

 Top of Multnomah Falls